JulienPradet/pigment-store/doc/README.md

   function has a reference to the component as an argument, meaning that you can call whatever function that exists in your component if it's a class.

+#### .featureJsx(name, element[, actions])

+Arguments:

+* name: String

+  The name is the one that will be displayed in the application.
+It will also be used in order create a slug that will be used in the URL that links to the preview page.
+Thus make it unique if you don't want to have weird errors

+* element: ReactElement

+  The React Element you want to render in this feature.
+The base React Component of your tested Component will thus be ignored.

+* actions (optional): function

+  The function that will be applied on the component when it is mounted.
+The function has a reference to the component as an argument, meaning that you can call whatever function that exists in your component if it's a class.

 ### How is the default feature chosen ?

 If there is a feature named `Default`, it will be the one displayed.
 If none is